-1 Faraday, Maxwell & Pursuant to the partnership agreement, I will Franklin receive a lump-sum payment of my capital account 2 6 and a final partnership share distribution.
-These payments will be calculated as of the date of my 3 9 withdrawal from the firm.
+1 Li, Murphy, and Simon, LLP Pursuant to the partnership agreement, I will receive a lump-sum payment of my capital account Sillion, LLi receive a fump-sum payment of my capital account 2 and a final partnership share distribution.
+These payments will be calculated as of the date of my 3 withdrawal from the firm.